 Instructor: Eric Gerlach – firstname.lastname@example.org

-Course Description: Consideration of logical problems of language: Deduction and induction, fallacies, theory of argument and the scientific method, and study of correct reasoning in Aristotelian and modern logic.
+Course Description: Introduction to logical problems of language in ancient Indian, Greek, Chinese & modern formal logic, including deduction and induction, fallacies, theories of argument and study of correct reasoning in the history of human thought and our world.

 First Assignment: Write at least one typed, double-spaced page about your thoughts on logic.
 Are there things everyone can agree to or should?
 Can you give examples?
 What principles of good reasoning are there, and are these basic to the mind or learned through culture?

 Second Assignment: A) Describe four examples, a thought that doesn’t use sensations (sights, sounds, etc.), that doesn’t use emotions, that doesn’t involve memories, and that doesn’t use words.
 Explain your examples.
 B) Describe an example of inclusive OR, exclusive OR, inclusive AND and exclusive AND, and explain your examples.
 C) Describe an example where we could use either inclusive OR or inclusive AND, and explain your examples.

 Third Assignment: A) Give an example of each of the Jain skeptical principles and explain your example.
 B) Give an example of Gautama’s syllogistic form of proof, and explain your example.
 C) Give an example of sharing the fault and three types of quibbling and explain your examples.

 Fourth Assignment: A) Create four statements that form a set, one for each of the four corners of the Square of Opposition, such as, for the first corner, All cows have horns, but use your own example.
 Which two pairs contradict one another?
 B) Create an example of a Barbara, Celarent, Darii and Ferio syllogism of your own.